open-pdf-sign/open-pdf-sign/README.md

     Page where the signature block should be placed. [-1] for last page -p, --passphrase
-    passphrase for the signature key or keystore --port
+    passphrase for the signature key or keystore --pdf-passphrase
+    Password required for reading a password-protected PDF input file --port
     run as server with the given port --signature-contact